Trusted WordPress tutorials, when you need them most.

 For more ways to solve these issues, see our guide on the most common WordPress errors and how to fix them.
 If that doesn’t help, then follow our WordPress troubleshooting guide to perform a step by step diagnosis.

 We hope this article helped you learn how to paste code snippets from the web into WordPress.
-You may also want to see our guide on how to create a free business email address and our picks of the best live chat software for small businesses.
+You may also want to see our guide on how to easily display code on your WordPress site and our picks of the best WordPress development tools.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.